Underapproximation of Procedure Summaries for Integer Programs: Completeness of Index-Bounded Underapproximations for Bounded Programs

-In this section we define a class of recursive programs such that the precise summary semantics of each program in that class is effectively computable.
-We show for each program \(\mathcal{P}\) in the class that \begin{inparaenum}[\upshape(\itshape a\upshape)] \item \(\sem{\mathcal{P}}=\sem{\mathcal{P}}^{(k)}\) for some value of \(k\geq 1\), and moreover \item the semantics of \(\mathcal{H}^{k}\) is effectively computable \end{inparaenum} (and so is that of $\sem{\mathcal{P}}^{(k)}$ by Thm.~\ref{thm:query}).
+In this section we define a class of recursive programs for which the precise summary semantics of each program in that class is effectively computable.
+We show for each program \(\mathcal{P}\) in the class that \begin{inparaenum}[\upshape(\itshape a\upshape)] \item \(\sem{\mathcal{P}}=\sem{\mathcal{P}}^{(k)}\) for some value \(k\geq 1\), bounded by a linear function in the total number $\loc(\mathcal{P})$ of control states in $\mathcal{P}$, and moreover \item the semantics of \(\mathcal{H}^{k}\) is effectively computable \end{inparaenum} (and so is that of $\sem{\mathcal{P}}^{(k)}$ by Thm.~\ref{thm:query}).

-\paragraph{\bf Periodic Relations} Given an integer relation $R \subseteq \zed^n \times \zed^n$, we define $R^0$ as the identity relation on $\zed^n$, and $R^{i+1} = R^i \comp R$, for all $i \geq 0$.
-The {\em closed form} of $R$ is a formula defining a relation $\widehat{R} \subseteq \nat \times \zed^n \times \zed^n$ such that, for each $n \geq 0$ we have $\widehat{R}(n) = R^n$.
-In general, the closed form of a relation is not definable within decidable subsets of integer arithmetic, such as Presburger arithmetic.
-In this section we consider two classes of relations, called {\em periodic}, for which this is possible, namely octagonal relations, and finite monoid affine relations.
-The formal definitions are deferred to appendix~\ref{sec:periodic}.
+Given an integer relation $R \subseteq \zed^n \times \zed^n$, its {\em transitive closure} $R^+ = \bigcup_{i=1}^\infty R^i$, where $R^1 = R$ and $R^{i+1} = R^i \comp R$, for all $i \geq 1$.
+In general, the transitive closure of a relation is not definable within decidable subsets of integer arithmetic, such as Presburger arithmetic.
+In this section we consider two classes of relations, called {\em periodic}, for which this is possible, namely octagonal relations, and finite monoid affine relations. \begin{compactdesc} \item[Octagonal relation] An {\em octagonal relation} is defined by a finite conjunction of constraints of the form $\pm x \pm y \leq c$, where $x$ and $y$ range over the set $\vec{x} \cup \vec{x'}$, and $c$ is an integer constant.
+The transitive closure of any octagonal relation has been shown to be Presburger definable and effectively computable~\cite{BIK10}. \item[Linear affine relation] A {\em linear affine relation} is defined by a formula $\mathcal{R}(\vec{x},\vec{x'}) \equiv C\vec{x} \geq \vec{d} ~\wedge~ \vec{x'} = A\vec{x} + \vec{b}$, where $A \in \zed^{n \times n}$, $C \in \zed^{p \times n}$ are matrices and $\vec{b} \in \zed^n$, $\vec{d} \in \zed^p$. $\mathcal{R}$ is said to have the {\em finite monoid property} if and only if the set $\{A^i \mid i \geq 0\}$ is finite.
+It is known that the finite monoid condition is decidable \cite{Boi98}, and moreover that the transitive closure of a finite monoid affine relation is Presburger definable and effectively computable~\cite{FL02,Boi98}. \end{compactdesc}

-\paragraph{\bf Bounded languages} We define a {\em bounded-expression} \(\pat\) to be a regular expression of the form $\pat=w_1^* \ldots w_k^*$, where \(k\geq 1\) and each \(w_i\) is a non-empty word.
+We define a {\em bounded-expression} \(\pat\) to be a regular expression of the form $\pat=w_1^* \ldots w_d^*$, where \(d\geq 1\) and each \(w_i\) is a non-empty word.
 A language (not necessarily context-free) $L$ over alphabet \(\Sigma\) is said to be {\em bounded} if and only if \(L\) is included in (the language of) a bounded expression \(\pat\).